SeanArchibald/scale-workshop/README.md

 ## Changelog

+### 1.3
+* AnaMark TUN export now contains v1 data only.
+This should improve compatibility with synths (e.g. Omnisphere and Quanta)

 ### 1.2
 * New feature: Approximate scale by harmonics of an arbitrary denominator
 * New feature: Approximate scale by subharmonics of an arbitrary numerator